ABOUT THE BRAND

 Ok so I am not going to write this in the third person because, in the spirit of full transparency, I wrote my own biography!
 So here we go!

 After graduating from Academy of Art University in San Francisco California, vowing to never own my own brand and working for major retailers both in the US and abroad, I found herself sitting in a café in Paris completely disheartened with the fashion industry.
 In what I would later describe to my best friend [Kate] as an, “I honestly don’t know why I am doing this, I just know that I have to do this.
 I see what it is.
 I can see the whole thing and now I don’t know what else I would ever do.” moment, I began to research the standards for organic and fair trade clothing.
 Taking inspiration from living in Spain, France and the US as well as my travels to every where from Morocco and Indonesia to Costa Rica and Brazil and all the places in between, I began mapping out what my perfect world would look like.
-That perfect world has come to be known as Kate, a place where creativity, art, cultures and social responsibility meet, have drinks and go dancing together.
+That perfect world has come to be known as Kate, a place where creativity, art, cultures, design, entrepreneurship and social responsibility meet, have drinks and go dancing together.

 Lots of love to you all!